michaelmayer-hpe/Labs/Git/Base.md

 drwxrwxr-x 7 group3 group3 4096 Mar 11 19:07 .git
 ```

 So we've got a success  !
-Of course, we do not really go far, but you see that you now have a place to store Git metadata
+Of course, we do not really go far, but you see that you now have a place to store Git metadata.
 We can now start using it to manage some content.
 But before that, we want to configure our Git setup a little.

 ## Managing content in your local repository

+### Populating the repository

 We will add some content in our local directory, start making modifications, verify how Git react and try to check them in.